Gay bathhouse: Early gay bathhouses

-In New York City, the Everard (nicknamed the Everhard) was converted from a church to a bathhouse in 1888 and was patronized by gay men before the 1920s and by the 1930s had a reputation as the "classiest, safest, and best known of the baths".
+In New York City, the Everard (nicknamed "the Everhard") was converted from a church to a bathhouse in 1888 and was patronized by gay men before the 1920s and by the 1930s had a reputation as the "classiest, safest, and best known of the baths".
 It was damaged by fire on May 25, 1977, when nine men died and several others were seriously injured.
 The Everard closed in 1986.
 Also popular in the 1910s were the Produce Exchange Baths and the Lafayette Baths (403–405 Lafayette Street, which from 1916 was managed by Ira & George Gershwin).
 American precisionist painter Charles Demuth used the Lafayette Baths as his favorite haunt.
-His 1918 homoerotic self-portrait set in a Turkish bath is likely to have been inspired by it.
+His 1918 homoerotic self-portrait set in a Victorian Turkish bath is likely to have been inspired by it.
 The Penn Post Baths in a hotel basement (the Penn Post Hotel, 304 West 31st Street) was a popular gay location in the 1920s despite a seedy condition and the lack of private rooms.

 The American composer Charles Griffes (1884–1920) wrote in his diaries about visits to New York City bathhouses and the YMCA.
 His biography states: "So great was his need to be with boys, that though his home contained two pianos, he chose to practice at an instrument at the Y, and his favourite time was when the players were coming and going from their games."

-In London, the Savoy Turkish Baths at 92 Jermyn Street became a favorite spot (opening in 1910 and remaining open until September 1975).
+In London, the Savoy Victorian-style Turkish Baths at 92 Jermyn Street became a favorite spot (opening in 1910 and remaining open until September 1975).
 The journalist A.J.
-Langguth wrote: "...[The baths at Jermyn Street] represented a twilight arena for elderly men who came to sweat poisons from their systems and youths who came to strike beguiling poses in Turkish towels... although they were closely overseen by attendants, they provided a discreet place to inspect a young man before offering a cup of tea at Lyons."
+Langguth wrote: "...[The baths at 92 Jermyn Street] represented a twilight arena for elderly men who came to sweat poisons from their systems and youths who came to strike beguiling poses in Turkish towels... although they were closely overseen by attendants, they provided a discreet place to inspect a young man before offering a cup of tea at Lyons."
 Regulars included Rock Hudson.

-In the 1950s, the Bermondsey Turkish Baths were rated by Kenneth Williams as "quite fabulous" in his diaries.
+In the 1950s, Bermondsey's Victorian-style Turkish Baths were rated by Kenneth Williams as "quite fabulous" in his diaries.